herbertkb/herbertkb.github.io/_posts/2019-05-24-pam-git-hook.md

 categories: tech business-automation
 ---

-# Adding a git hook to a PAM 7.3 Installation

 These notes were taken from an enablement for DM/PAM 7.3 in April 2019.
 The following steps will add a script to an existing Business Central (BC) install to push commits within BC to a remote git repository.
 The script calls a java app